Singapore Landmarks

 Web: www.wanqingyuan.org.sg

-Admission: Adults SGD $3, Children & Senior Citizens SGD $2
+Admission: Adults SGD $4, Children & Senior Citizens SGD $2

-Formerly known as Wan Quin Yuan (meaing “a haven of peace in the twilight years”) it was the headquarters for the Chinese Revolutionary Alliance in SE Asia.
-Here, you will see Chinese nationalism as it remembers the revolutionary efforts that brought down the Qing dynasty and heralded the start of modern China.
-Within the sprawling, green gardens you will find a number of sculptures including the bronze statue of Dr Sun Yat Sen.
+Formerly known as Wan Quin Yuan (meaning "a haven of peace in the twilight years") it was the headquarters for the Chinese Revolutionary Alliance in SE Asia.
+Here, you'll see Chinese nationalism and the revolutionary efforts that brought down the Qing dynasty, heralding the start of modern China.
+Within the sprawling, green gardens you'll find a number of sculptures including the bronze statue of Dr Sun Yat Sen. Within the old, colonial style villa you'll also find the following galleries:

 • Hall of Peace